tuirgin/blog/content/post/20180708-openness_of_thought.md

 <p class="work-ref">—Doctor Zhivago by Boris Pasternak</p>

-When learning something knew, there&rsquo;s often a lot of rote memorization.
+When learning something new, there&rsquo;s often a lot of rote memorization.
 I&rsquo;m getting back into learning the game of Go (_Baduk_ in Korea, or _Weiqi_ in China).
 Similar to Chess&rsquo; voluminous documentation of openings, Go has what are called &ldquo;joseki&rdquo; which are a set of standard moves,